For Youth and their Families

 As hinted all throughout these pages, we suggest that a prospective scout visit our Pack Meetings before deciding to join.
 This will give a youth and their family a chance to see how the Pack operates and what it has to offer.

 We encourage adult family members to submit Adult Application.
-When you turn in your application, there is a $24 annual fee.
+When you turn in your application, there is a $24 annual fee (do not pay online).
 You will also need to go online and complete the Youth Protection Training (See Youth Protection Training Document).
 The BSA requires that a printout of the certificate you receive from the online training must be submitted with your Adult Application.
 Without the certificate, your application will not be accepted.
 The Cub Scout philosophy is to always provide adult leadership at least two deep.
 Even if you are not a Den leader, it is good to register as an adult leader.